person-c/cying.org/content/cn-work/2022-06-25-adr-fundataion.md

 In R, function arguments are lazily evaluated: they’re only evaluated if accessed.

 - Promise
-  A data structure including expression, environment and value.
+  A data structure including expression, environment, and value.
 - Default argument
-  Default arguments are evaluated inside the function, but user supplied arguments evaluated in called environment.
+  Default arguments are evaluated inside the function, but user-supplied arguments are evaluated in the called environment.
 - Missing arguments
   `missing()`

 **...(dot-dot-dot)**
 `...` (pronounced dot-dot-dot).
 With it, a function can take any number of additional arguments.
-It can used with `list(...)` or `rlang::list2()` to support splicing.
+It can use with `list`(...)` or `rlang::list2()` to support splicing.

 **Exiting a function**